anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 In OpenStack, KVM is configured as the default hypervisor for compute nodes.
 - Configuration: [OpenStack](https://docs.openstack.org/nova/pike/admin/configuration/hypervisor-kvm.html) specifies the following KVM configuration steps/instructions to configure KVM:
   - Enable KVM based hardware virtualisation in BIOS.
 OpenStack provides instructions on how to enable hardware virtualisation for different hardware platforms (x86, Power)
-    - QEMIU is similar to KVM in that both are libvirt controlled, have the same feature set and utilize compatible virtual machine images
+    - QEMU is similar to KVM in that both are libvirt controlled, have the same feature set and utilize compatible virtual machine images
   -	Configure Compute backing storage
   -	Specify the CPU Model for KVM guests (VMs)
   -	KVM Performance Tweaks